-Serve it into cups and top with fruit for a dessert on its own, or use it as a filling for a tart, pie or cake, croissants ( cornetti alla crema in Italian), choux pastry puffs, or eclairs.
+Serve it into cups and top with fruit for a dessert on its own, or use it as a filling for a fruit tart, pie or cake, croissants ( cornetti alla crema in Italian), choux pastry puffs, or eclairs.

 Jump to:

-Italian vanilla bean pastry cream and custard cream are very similar and use exactly the same ingredients.
-The main difference between the two is the amount of each ingredient.
+Italian vanilla pastry cream and custard cream are very similar and use almost exactly the same ingredients.

-- Milk: you need fresh full fat milk for the best texture, avoid part-skim or skimmed milk.
+- Milk: You need fresh full fat milk for the best texture, avoid part-skim or skimmed milk.

 - Egg yolks: I use medium sized free-range eggs.